elizabeth-poggie/Summer_Research_2020/Preliminary-research.md

 There are no reviews on the play store for android.

+Mindshift is another application for mental health that is recommended by the Anxiety and Depression Society of America is Mindshift.
+This more generally targets anxiety but does have a section for those specifically dealing with panic.
+This is an app by Anxiety Canada that has positive reviews on the app store [15].
+As well, this application has not been proven clinically to be successful.
+As well, activities that they give the user are not interactive, and are not helpful to acute attacks [16].
+Panic relief is another recommended application by some psychiatrists, but you must pay to have access to this application.

 The General efficacy of internet CBT for panic is non-optimal.
 Stress management material confers short-term advantages but is not associated with any long-term improvements on panic severity and related cognitions, negative affect, general wellbeing and end-state functioning.
 [5] Although, this might have more to do with the fact that most patients relapse regardless of remote or in-person treatment with regards to panic.

 Cambridge found some examples of computerized therapy for depression and anxiety in 2018 that led to greater satisfaction with treatment long afterwards.
 [8] As well, the general way for how the program works can be found here in addition to a bunch of papers published about the efficacy of online treatment of depression with this application [10].
 In 2004 there was a meta-analysis about the general efficacy of treating anxiety / depression.
 [11]